Last Updated on August 30, 2023 by tech pappy

-While the mouse is disconnected you may want to do a visual check to see if any of the pins on the connector are bent or loose or if anything like dirt is obstructing the connection.
+While the mouse is disconnected, you may want to do a visual check to see if any of the pins on the connector are bent or loose or if anything like dirt is obstructing the connection.
 Shown above are pictures of a PS2 mouse.
 A USB-type connection is no different.

-When mouse stops while working.
+when the mouse stops working.

 If you are in the middle of an important document when it fails, use the keyboard to quickly save your work.
-The key combination to save is usually CTRL+S. perform the no mouse movement solution above.
+The key combination to save is usually CTRL+S. Perform the no mouse movement solution above.